GlennWalden/2.5d_sidescroller/README.md

 # 2.5d_sidescroller

-This is the Unity project worked on by Glenn Gravdal, Ethan Forbes and Chapin Chappell
+This is the Unity project